 The seminal vesicles are paired glands that produce a significant portion of seminal fluid, which nourishes and protects sperm.
 This fluid, rich in fructose, proteins, and enzymes, provides energy for sperm motility and enhances their survival outside the body.
 The seminal vesicles’ contribution to the male reproductive system functions is critical, as they account for approximately 60-70% of the ejaculate’s volume.

 Located near the prostate, the seminal vesicles work in tandem with other accessory organs to create a balanced ejaculate.
-Their role in the structure of male reproductive organ underscores the importance of fluid composition in successful reproduction.
+Their role in the structure of the male reproductive organs underscores the importance of fluid composition in successful reproduction.

 The prostate’s role in the male reproductive system: parts and functions extends beyond reproduction, as it also supports urinary function.
 Its strategic location and fluid production make it indispensable to the reproductive process.

 The bulbourethral glands, also known as Cowper’s glands, produce a clear, slippery fluid during sexual arousal.
-This pre-ejaculatory fluid lubricates the urethra and neutralizes any residual urine acidity, creating a favorable environment for sperm.
-Although their contribution to the ejaculate is small, the bulbourethral glands are a vital part of the male reproductive system structure.
+This pre-ejaculatory fluid lubricates the urethra and neutralizes residual urine acidity, creating a favorable environment for sperm.
+Although their contribution to the ejaculate is small, the bulbourethral glands are vital to the male reproductive system structure.

 Their fluid also aids in sexual comfort by reducing friction during ejaculation.
 This subtle but important role highlights the male reproductive system: functions and the system’s attention to detail in ensuring reproductive success.

-The structure of the male reproductive organ is not only crucial for reproduction but also for maintaining hormonal balance and overall health.
-Testosterone, produced by the testicles, influences physical traits such as muscle mass, bone density, and facial hair, while also supporting libido and emotional well-being.
+The structure of the male reproductive organs is crucial for reproduction and maintaining hormonal balance and overall health.
+Testosterone, produced by the testicles, influences physical traits such as muscle mass, bone density, and facial hair while also supporting libido and emotional well-being.
 The system’s ability to produce and deliver viable sperm is essential for fertility, and the accessory organs ensure sperm are protected and effective during fertilization.

 Beyond reproduction, the male reproductive system functions contribute to systemic health.
 For instance, the prostate’s role in fluid production supports sperm viability, while its interaction with the urethra affects urinary function.
 Understanding the male reproductive system: parts and functions empowers individuals to prioritize reproductive and general health, fostering informed decisions about wellness and fertility.